echawk/vciph/README.md

 encrypt messages that consist of solely capital letters.
 There is no support for lowercase letters or any other character on the keyboard.

+## todo
+- update the command line parsing to handle spaces
+- support reading in a message from standard in

 ## Dependencies
 * make
 * c99 compiler